leonardt/fault/tutorial/README.md

 ```

 ### Using pip
-The simplest way to get started for this tutorial is to install fault, magma,
+The simplest way to get started for this tutorial is to install fault, and
-and mantle using `pip`.
+magma using `pip`.

 ```
-pip install fault magma-lang mantle
+pip install fault magma-lang
 ```

 ### From source